 Share this post:

 In our many auctions at RIAC, some of the most sought after guns are the legendary Colt Single Action Army revolvers.
 The cowboy guns are popular among history buffs, collectible gun enthusiasts, and newcomer collectors alike.
-We have sold some highly embellished and extremely historic Colt Single Action Army revolvers in our years of operation.
+We have sold some highly embellished and extremely rare Colt revolvers in our years of operation.
 Let’s take a trip down memory lane and take a look at the top 10 we have ever sold.

 This Colt Single Action Army is fairly similar to many of the Dalton gang Colt Single Action Army revolvers.
-However, this particular gun was personally used by Bob Dalton himself.
+However, this rare Colt revolver was personally used by Bob Dalton himself.
 It is fascinating that the notorious outlaw gang used such high class and embellished revolvers for bank robberies, but according to Emmet Dalton of the gang, Bob wanted the most flamboyant and memorable guns to eclipse Jesse James and the James-Younger gang.

 This Colt Single Action Army has extensive documentation and a provenance few SAA revolvers can live up to.
 The gun is also great looking, with floral scroll and punch dot engraving on the barrel and frame.
 It sold during the September 2012 Premier Firearms Auction for $322,000.